mikeyaworski/Utility-Discord-Bot/README.md

 ```

 If you are creating these environment variables for a cloud VM, make sure to change `ENVIRONMENT` to `production`, and replace `DATABASE_URL` with your production database URL (either the one from Heroku, or another service that you have set up).

+## Player Cookies

+Cookies are messy.
+Right now, there are three possible libraries used for the player (each can fail, so there are fallbacks):
+- `play-dl`
+- `youtube-dl-exec`
+- `ytdl-core`

+As a result, there are 3 different places to insert cookies, depending on which library you want to feed cookies to.
+It is possible to consolidate this into one place, but since each library accepts cookies in a different format and you may want to use different cookies for each library, it was convenient to just leave it as is (messy).

+- play-dl
+  - Create a `.data/youtube.data` file in the root of wherever you run the bot.
+This `.data` directory is mounted as a volume on the server (if you use the provided `deploy/docker-compose.yaml` file).
+This file can be created manually or automatically.
+The format is
+    ```
+    {
+      "cookie": {
+        "name1": "value1",
+        "name2": "value2",
+        ...
+      }
+    }
+    ```
+    where each key-value-pair is a cookie name to its value.
+This is a bad format, but it's what the library requires.
+To do this automatically, open your terminal wherever `play-dl` is installed as a dependency (this will be wherever you've run `npm install` for Utility-Discord-Bot), run `node`, and then `require('play-dl').authorization()`.
+This will prompt you to create the `.data/youtube.data` file, which you can then copy to a server.
+- youtube-dl-exec
+  - Use a browser extension to export cookies from youtube.com, and then create `.data/cookies.txt` file in the root of wherever you run the bot.
+This file will be passed directly to `yt-dlp` via the `youtube-dl-exec` library.
+This `.data` directory is mounted as a volume on the server (if you use the provided `deploy/docker-compose.yaml` file).
+- ytdl-core
+  - From the request headers in any network request on youtube.com, copy the value for the "cookie" header.
+The value should be pasted to the `YOUTUBE_COOKIES` environment variable (in your `.env` file).
+Wrap the value with quotes since it will contain special characters.

 ## Contributing to the code